dagthomas/comfyui_dagthomas/README.md

 - Offers options for "happy talk" (detailed descriptions) or simple outputs
 - Includes compression options to limit output length

+You can find an example workflow in /examples/flux/dagthomas_gpt4o-vision_prompt_generator_combiner.json

 ### 3. GPT4MiniNode

 Generates text using OpenAI's GPT-4 model based on input text.